vineetk1/conversational-transaction-bot/README.md

 git clone https://github.com/vineetk1/conversational-transaction-bot.git
 cd conversational-transaction-bot
 ```
 Note that the default directory is *conversational-transaction-bot*.
-Unless otherwise stated, all commands from the commandline are delivered from the default directory.
+Unless otherwise stated, all commands from the command-line are delivered from the default directory.

 ## Download DSTC2 dataset
 1. Go to https://fb-public.app.box.com/s/chnq60iivzv5uckpvj2n2vijlyepze6w